rogols/rogols-imgfilters/README.md

-# imgfilters
+# imgfilters: A little example project we use in teaching

-A little example project we use in teaching
+We will add more documentation ...